Kotlin/kotlinx.coroutines/docs/exception-handling.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-exceptions-01.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-exceptions-01.kt).

 The output of this code is (with [debug](https://github.com/Kotlin/kotlinx.coroutines/blob/master/docs/coroutine-context-and-dispatchers.md#debugging-coroutines-and-threads)):